Jamia Millia Islamia ranked A++ in NAAC review | Education

 - India

-Jamia Millia Islamia has been ranked A++ in the National Assessment and Accreditation Council (NAAC) review, according to a statement from the university on Tuesday.
+Jamia Millia Islamia has been ranked A++ in the National Assessment and Accreditation Council (NAAC) review, according to a university statement issued on Tuesday.

-The grading provided by the council is crucial for funds and grants allotted to a varsity by the University Grants Commission (UGC).
+The grading provided by the NAAC is crucial for funds and grants allotted to a university by the University Grants Commission (UGC).

 Jamia Millia Islamia got a cumulative grade point average (CGPA) of 3.61.
 The CGPA for A++ accreditation is between 3.51 to 4.

-Jamia Millia Islamia had been ranked A in the first cycle of NAAC review in 2015.
+The university had been ranked A in the first cycle of the NAAC review in 2015.

-According to information obtained through an RTI application, the university had spent over Rs 26 lakh for arranging a ''regal treatment'' for the council team which came for an inspection in 2015.
-The university had said then that its guest house was being renovated at that time and the entire 20-member team had to be housed at one location so that they could coordinate among themselves.
-They had booked the nearest available hotel at that time.
+Jamia Millia Islamia vice chancellor Najma Akhtar said she ensured that the morale of the students wasn't affected during the coronavirus pandemic and even when the university became the epicentre of protests against the Citizenship (Amendment) Act (CAA).

+''There cannot be any reason and magic.
+One has to make people realise that they have potential.
+When the NAAC team came, everyone was prepared.
+It was not a one-day thing, it is a five-year affair (after the first cycle).
+We worked hard and it is a team effort,'' Akhtar told PTI.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)